 - A broken, pierced or torn window screen.

 - A door lock you've damaged yourself.

 - A smashed-in door or dented wall.

-· Burned-out light bulbs.
+- Burned-out light bulbs.

-If urgent repairs are needed, we'll carry them out but bill you if you're responsible for damage.
+If urgent repairs are needed, we'll carry them out but bill you if you're responsible for the damage.

-If you lose or forget your keys or have them stolen, call 514-872-6646.
+If you lose or forget your keys or if they have been stolen, call 514- 872-6646.